daniel1lima/CPSC221/README.md

 ### Lab_Hash ###
 - Utilized hash tables and iterators to discover information from large dictionaries
-- Implemented functions using a seperate chaining hash table
+- Implemented functions using a separate chaining hash table
 - Implemented functions using a linear probing hash table

 ### Lab_Heaps ###